 When deciding when to visit the park, you should take the activities you want to do into consideration.
 No matter what interests you, there is so much you can do to explore the park.
 Below are the most popular things to do in Olympic National Park in autumn:

 Hiking: Autumn is a magical time of year to go for a hike in Olympic National Park.
-The rainforests are speckled with vibrant fall colors, the coastline provides excellent opportunities to watch a storm roll in, and the getting up high in the mountains give you incredible views of autumn unfolding throughout the park.
+The rainforests are speckled with vibrant fall colors, the coastline provides excellent opportunities to watch a storm roll in, and getting up high in the mountains gives you incredible views of autumn unfolding throughout the park.
 Because most of the crowds have left in early September, you will experience solitude and seclusion along most trails.
 As always, check the trail conditions before hitting the trail.

 Backpacking: The cooler temperatures make autumn the perfect time for a backpacking trip in Olympic, just make sure you have rain gear, and having a tarp is helpful to make a rain shelter.
-Because there are less visitors in the park, you have a better chance of obtaining the permits that you want.
-Just remember that snow begins to cover the mountaintops as early as late-September.
+Because there are fewer visitors in the park, you have a better chance of obtaining the permits that you want.
+Just remember that snow begins to cover the mountaintops as early as late September.
 As you are planning your trip, make sure you take a look at the park’s trail conditions, so you know which campsites you can string together for a multi-day trip.

-Wildlife viewing: One of the best things about visiting in autumn is the wildlife viewing.
+Wildlife viewing: One of the best things about visiting in autumn is wildlife viewing.
 Especially, the Roosevelt elk.
 Their mating season, known as “the rut”, begins in September and lasts most of the season.
-The rut is characterized by large bull elk parading around, showing of their large rack of antlers, and calling out in their infamous bugle.
+The rut is characterized by large bull elk parading around, showing off their large rack of antlers, and calling out in their infamous bugle.
 To get the best elk experience, head to the Hoh Rainforest, this is one of their favorite habitats in the park, and a great place to find elk in the autumn.
-Other animals you may in encounter in the autumn include: marmots, birds and mountain goats.
+Other animals you may encounter in the autumn include marmots, birds, and mountain goats.
 Autumn is also mating season for mountain goats, and while it is interesting to watch the males compete for their group of females (called nannies), they are very aggressive this time of year, so use caution at all times.

 Bird watching: Autumn is the best time of year to watch for the Horned lark, American pipit, grebe, cormorant, palm warbler, and loon.
-Hurricane Ridge is the most popular spot for birders in the autumn, many gathering early in the morning at the Hurricane Ridge Visitor Center.
+Hurricane Ridge is the most popular spot for birders in the autumn, with many gathering early in the morning at the Hurricane Ridge Visitor Center.
 The Audubon Society is an excellent resource for the native bird populations in the Olympic Peninsula.

-Fishing: Some of the most popular fishing destinations in Olympic National Park in autumn include the Ozette River, Elwha River, Queets River and Hoh River.
+Fishing: Some of the most popular fishing destinations in Olympic National Park in autumn include the Ozette River, Elwha River, Queets River, and Hoh River.
 Ozette River in autumn is perfect because Cutthroat trout swim upstream from where they spawned in the ocean to reside in Ozette Lake.
 Elwha River is ideal for catching Coho salmon, and Queets and Hoh Rivers are known for Chum salmon and Chinook salmon from September to November.
 Make sure you read the park’s fishing regulations before heading out.

 Storm-watching at the coast: Watch the coast become moody as dramatic storms roll in, creating dark and dense clouds, with angry waves beating against the rugged rocks.
 This makes for some pretty picture-perfect photo opportunities.
-Rialto Beach, Hole-in-the-Wall, Second Beach and Shi Shi Beach are the best places to watch these ravenous and raging storms reach the coast.
+Rialto Beach, Hole-in-the-Wall, Second Beach, and Shi Shi Beach are the best places to watch these ravenous and raging storms reach the coast.